tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	</div>
 	{% endif %}

 Too easy!
-You could also go further and add conditional checks within the `show_category()` view to ensure the search functionality part is not executed when the current use is not logged in.
+You could also go further and add conditional checks within the `show_category()` view to ensure the search functionality part is not executed when the current user is not logged in.
 Be wary, though -- don't be inclined to add the `login_required()` decorator to the view.
 Doing so will restrict all category-viewing functionality to logged in users only -- you only want to restrict the *search* functionality!

 ### Query Box Exercise
 At the end of the Bing Search API chapter, we set an exercise.
 We noted that in its current state, users would issue a query and then be presented with the results.
 However, the query box would then be blanked again -- thus making *query reformulation* more taxing.